DPenner/SYSC-Project/README.txt

            false is returned instead.
 - Implemented monster move.
 Note: not tested yet and will implement in next milestone.
 If a player is on adjacent tile, the Monster will attack it, otherwise, it will move in random motion.
-- Command interface has been removed and replaced by GUI interface
+- Text Command interface has been removed and replaced by GUI interface

 ROADMAP:
 - use image files to enhance the look of the game.
 For example, the characters and items will have